Munich: World War I to World War II

 During the war, Munich was the location of multiple forced labour camps, including two Polenlager camps for Polish youth, and 40 subcamps of the Dachau concentration camp, in which men and women of various nationalities were held.
 With up to 17,000 prisoners in 1945, the largest subcamp of Dachau was the Munich-Allach concentration camp.
+By mid 1942 the majority of Jews living in Munich and the suburbs had been deported.

 Munich was the base of the White Rose, a student resistance movement.
-The group had distributed leaflets in several cities and following the 1943 Battle of Stalingrad members of the group stenciled slogans such as "Down with Hitler" and "Hitler the Mass Murderer" on public buildings in Munich.
-The core members were arrested and executed after Sophie Scholl and her brother Hans Scholl were caught distributing leaflets on Munich University campus calling upon the youth to rise against Hitler.
+The core members were arrested and executed after Sophie Scholl and her brother Hans Scholl were caught distributing leaflets on the campus of the Ludwig-Maximilians-Universität München, calling upon the youth to rise against Hitler.

-The city was heavily damaged by the bombing of Munich in World War II, with 71 air raids over five years.
+Around 50% of city were heavily damaged by the bombing of Munich in World War II, with 71 air raids over five years.
+After the war, large reconstruction projects restored most of the historically relevant buildings in the old town, that had suffered damage.
 US troops captured Munich on 30 April 1945.

 Postwar

-In the aftermath of World War II, Germany and Japan were subject to US Military occupation.
-Due to Polish annexation of the Former eastern territories of Germany and expulsion of Germans from all over Eastern Europe, Munich operated over a thousand refugee camps for 151,113 people in October 1946.
+In the aftermath of World War II, Germany was subject to US Military occupation.
+Due to Polish annexation of the former eastern territories of Germany and expulsion of Germans from all over Eastern Europe, Munich operated over a thousand refugee camps for 151,113 people in October 1946.
 After US occupation Munich was completely rebuilt following a meticulous plan, which preserved its pre-war street grid, bar a few exceptions owing to then-modern traffic concepts.
 In 1957, Munich's population surpassed one million.
-The city continued to play a highly significant role in the German economy, politics and culture, giving rise to its nickname Heimliche Hauptstadt ("secret capital") in the decades after World War II.
-In Munich, the Bayerischer Rundfunk began its first television broadcast in 1954.
+The city continued to play a highly significant role in the West German economy, politics and culture, giving rise to its nickname Heimliche Hauptstadt ("secret capital") in the decades after World War II.

 The Free State of Bavaria used the arms industry as kernel for its high tech development policy.
-Since 1963, Munich has been hosting the Munich Security Conference, held annually in the Hotel Bayerischer Hof.
+Since 1963, Munich has been hosting the Munich Security Conference, a conference on international security policy held annually in the Hotel Bayerischer Hof.
 Munich also became known on the political level due to the strong influence of Bavarian politician Franz Josef Strauss from the 1960s to the 1980s.
 The Munich Airport, which commenced operations in 1992, was named in his honor.

-In the early 1960s Dieter Kunzelmann was expelled from the Situationist International and founded an influential group called Subversive Aktion in Munich.
-Kunzelmann was also active in West Berlin, and became known for using situationist avant-garde as a cover for political violence.